Vanished (2026 TV series): Production

 The series is directed by Barnaby Thompson and produced by AGC Television, having been created by David Hilton and Preston Thompson, and written by Preston Thompson.
-Executive producers include James Clayton, David Kosse, Barnaby Thompson, Preston Thompson and Stuart Ford, Lourdes Diaz and Miguel A. Palos Jr. for AGC.
-The cast is led by Kaley Cuoco, Sam Claflin, Karin Viard and Matthias Schweighöfer.
-Filming is scheduled for France with filming locations including Paris and Marseille.
-Principal photography was underway in May 2025.
+Executive producers include James Clayton, David Kosse, Barnaby Thompson, Preston Thompson, and Stuart Ford, Lourdes Diaz, and Miguel A. Palos Jr. for AGC.
+The cast is led by Kaley Cuoco, Sam Claflin, Matthias Schweighöfer, and Karin Viard.
+Filming took place in France with filming locations including Paris and Marseille.
+Principal photography was underway by May 2025.
 That month, Simon Abkarian and Dar Zuzovsky were reported to have joined the cast.